godotengine/godot-website/plugins/rainlab/blog/README.md

 * **sortOrder** - the column name and direction used for the sort order of the posts.
 The default value is **published_at desc**.
 * **categoryPage** - path to the category page.
 The default value is **blog/category** - it matches the pages/blog/category.htm file in the theme directory.
 This property is used in the default component partial for creating links to the blog categories.
 * **postPage** - path to the post details page.
 The default value is **blog/post** - it matches the pages/blog/post.htm file in the theme directory.
 This property is used in the default component partial for creating links to the blog posts.
+* **exceptPost** - ignore a single post by its slug or unique ID.
+The ignored post will not be included in the list, useful for showing other/related posts.

 The blogPosts component injects the following variables to the page where it's used: